Yluro/symmetry-measurements/README.md

 - SHAPE 2.1 executable available on your system `PATH`.
   - Download SHAPE 2.1 from the [Electronic Strucutre Group's webpage](https://www.ee.ub.edu/downloads/)

 The plugin was developed/tested using a Windows 10/11 machine.
 The plugin should be system agnostic but please report any bugs found in any other operating systems.

+#### Note
+_It is known that SHAPE 2.1 gives trouble in Mac machines with operating systems newer than 2022 and some Linux systems.
+Unfortunately, I can't do anything about that since the ESG hasn't published a precompiled SHAPE version since 2013._ In the future I might introduce support for Cosymlib by ESG which is the updated version of their shape and symmetry measures program.

 ## Instalation
 1. Download the source code from the lastest GitHub release.